-Computer scientists solve complex problems such as predicting natural disasters, mapping viral outbreak patterns, improving our health care system and making education accessible – online education was something people once scoffed at and now, people learn everything online, from YouTube tutorials to free learning platforms, such as Khan Academy.
+Computer scientists solve complex problems such as predicting natural disasters, mapping viral outbreak patterns, improving our health care system and making education accessible – online education was something people once scoffed at and now, people can learn almost anything online, from YouTube tutorials to free learning platforms, such as Khan Academy.

 What are the Benefits of Computer Science?

 Clearly, there’s a need for computer science related technical skills as companies upgrade their business models.
-A career in computer science, especially software development, is an incredibly innovative space and exciting work for those who enjoy lifelong learning.
+A career in computer science, especially software development, is an innovative space and can be exciting work for those who enjoy lifelong learning.